seritools/seritools.github.io/content/blog/2019-07-08-ida-72-password/index.md

 Just a simple call to the C functions `srand` and `rand`, converting the random number to a double with a bit of bit-fiddling.

-Rechecking the full range was a little bit uglier with the older PRNG code since C's `srand`/`rand` are not thread-safe as it uses globals to store the PRNG state.
-That meant instead of using rayon multithreading, the brute-force loop has to run single-threaded.
+Re-checking the full range was a little bit uglier with the older PRNG code, since C's `srand`/`rand` are not thread-safe, as it uses globals to store the PRNG state.
+This meant that instead of using rayon multithreading, the brute-force loop has to run single-threaded.
 To make the program not lose all of its previous speed, chunking the search space into 16 blocks and just running the tool 16 times in parallel worked well enough.

 ```rs
 use hex_literal::hex;